-Fresh Refrigerator Pickles: Cauliflower, Carrots & Cukes
+Fresh Refrigerator Pickles: Cauliflower, Carrots, and Cukes

 - In a medium saucepan, bring water to a boil, reduce heat to a simmer, and add garlic.
 Cook for five minutes.
 Add next six ingredients, bring to boil, and stir until salt dissolves.
 Reduce heat to simmer for five minutes.
 Remove from heat.